 The truck driver pulls over and kicks Violet out.
 She stands dejected by the roadside.
 As the truck pulls away, the bunny head flies out the window and bounces down the highway.

-The truck driver yells out the window as he speeds away...
+The truck driver yells out the window.

 TRUCK DRIVER